Last Updated: July 2021

 - Contractual necessity: We may Process your Personal Data where the Processing is necessary in connection with any contract that you may enter into with us;

-- Compliance with applicable law: We may Process your Personal Data where the Processing is required by applicable law, including as required to meet address and identity verification requirements under applicable telecommunications regulations;
+- Compliance with applicable law: We may Process your Personal Data where the Processing is required by applicable law, including as required to meet address and identity verification requirements under applicable telecommunications regulations; or

 - Legitimate interests: We may Process your Personal Data where we have a legitimate interest in carrying out the Processing for the purpose of managing, operating or promoting our business, and that legitimate interest is not overridden by your interests, fundamental rights, or freedoms.